General Convex Agreement with Near-Optimal Communication: Supersending

 \SupersendLemma*

+We recall that $\ba$-friendly refers to settings where $\ba$ can be achieved.
+As described in \Cref{section:general-protocol}, we make use of $\ba$ protocols that still retain security in settings of virtual parties, and still maintain their communication and round complexity guarantees even in settings where the number of corruptions exceeds the security corruption threshold.
+The protocol behind \Cref{lemma:supersending} assumes a $\ba$ protocol $\Pi_{\ba}$, and we recall that the term \emph{$\ba$-friendly} refers to settings where the group of virtual parties respects the resilience thresholds of the assumed $\ba$ protocol.
+In unauthenticated settings, we instantiate this with that of \Cref{thm:magic-ba-no-pki}.
+In authenticated settings, we make use of the protocol of \Cref{thm:magic-ba-pki}.
+We will not mention this throughout the section unless relevant, for simplicity of presentation -- we will simply refer to $\Pi_{\ba}$.
+In addition, when referring to $\bitcost_{\ell, n}(\Pi_{\ba})$ and $\roundcost_{n}(\Pi_{\ba})$, we take the highest cost between the two protocols.
+Hence, we write $\bitcost_{\ell, n}(\Pi_{\ba}) = \bigO((\ell + \kappa) \cdot n^2)$, and $\roundcost_{n}(\Pi_{\ba}) = \bigO(n)$.

-We need to enable the virtual parties in $A$ to distribute $m$ efficiently so that, even if $A$ is a byzantine supernode, if supernode $B$ is not byzantine, the parties in $B$ obtain the same message $m$.
+Hence, we need to enable the virtual parties in $A$ to distribute $m$ efficiently to the parties in $B$ so that, (1) if $B$ is $\ba$-friendly, all parties in $B$ obtain the same message $m'$, and (2) if in addition $A$ contains an honest (virtual) majority, the parties in $B$ obtain $m = m'$.
 Similarly to prior works, we achieve this using Reed-Solomon ($\rs$) codes \cite{ReedSolomon} and Merkle Trees ($\mt$) \cite{MerkleTrees}.
+We describe these below.

+\paragraph{Reed-Solomon codes.} $\rs$ codes enable us to split a message $m$ into $n_B$ shares (codewords) so that: the message can be uniquely reconstructed from any subset of $n_B - t_B$ of the $n_B$ shares.